SWTong/setting-up-pfsense/README.md

 3. Take out the PFsense ISO image from the optical disk to avoid going through a loop.

    After PFsense finishes rebooting, you will be directed to the disclaimer page that you saw after starting up PFsense for the first time.
 The screens that follow will be the exact same and you'll end up in a loop.
 The reason for this is because this is the PFsense installer.
 We have finished installing PFsense and configured the installation from the defaults we selected.
+This is similar to when booting up a new operating system after inserting the CD into your computer's CD tray.
+Now, we have to take the "CD" out.

-PFsense needs to start from the hard disk now.
+   PFsense needs to start from the hard disk.
 To do that, while PFsense is still running, click on the `Devices` tab at the top of the VirtualBox ribbon.
 Then select `Optical Drives` and `Remove disk from virtual drive`.

    ![](devicesTab.PNG)

+   Congrats!
+You finished installing PFsense into VirtualBox!
+Next, we will cover configuration.

+## Configuring PFsense <a id="configuration"></a>

-   Now that the PFsense installer is out we can go back to VirtualBox and click on our PFsense VM.
+   Now that the PFsense installer is out, we can go back to VirtualBox and click on our PFsense VM.
 You will find that you are out of the loop now.
-Keep note that your default login username is `admin` and your password is `pfsense`.
+Take note that your default login username is `admin` and your password is `pfsense`.

 4. Assign the interfaces.

    On the welcome screen, you will see a list of options available.
-Type in `1` to choose `option 1` to assign the network interfaces we created earlier into PFsense.
+Type in `1` to choose `option 1`.
+We are assigning the network interfaces we created earlier into PFsense.

    ![](option1.png)

   A list of network interfaces will be shown: em0, em1, em2, and em3.
-These refer to the network adapters listed on the PFsense `Network` tab: Adapter 1, Adapter 2, and Adapter 3.
+These refer to the network adapters listed on the PFsense `Network` tab: Adapter 1, Adapter 2, and Adapter 3 respectively.

   ![](lanEm0.png)